Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 The speech police are comprised of leftists.

-Political correctness isn't all that is is censorship.
+Political correctness is all that is censorship.

 And now the spies, the speech spies that are out there waiting for the next slip of the tongue by a conservative media personality, names not mentioned here, just waiting to pounce.

-You will be supported, you will be heralded, you will be promoted.
+You will be promoted.

-If you say things that liberals don't want to hear, uh huh, then they have to shut you down or discredit you or embarrass you or destroy you or what have you.
+If you say things that liberals don't want to hear, aha, then they have to shut you down or discredit you or embarrass you or destroy you or what have there's no free speech to these people whatsoever.

 Rosie is a great illustration of this.

-Uh she's one of them, and she was out saying things that they loved, and so we must be tolerant in these circumstances.
+She's one of them, and she was out saying things that they loved.

-And we must respect all opinions.
+We must respect all opinions.

 Jim in Asheville, North Carolina.